Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Introduction

-Multiplicity is unavoidable for multimodal tasks.
-Unfortunately, as the number of correspondences grows quadratically with the dataset size, making it infeasible to verify all possible matches.
-Namely, we should assume that we have sparse annotations for cross-modal matching; even though some correspondences are treated as positives, there might be additional plausible positives from ``negative'' relationships.
-This property introduces challenges throughout the multimodal learning pipeline.
-For example, in a standard training scenario with a standard multimodal dataset that assumes one-to-one correspondence, valid but unannotated positives are treated as negatives, leading to false negatives (FNs).
-These FNs can degrade evaluation reliability in retrieval-based benchmarks.
-FNs can also affect training by introducing ambiguity in instance or pairwise relationship.
+This multiplicity is unavoidable in practice for multimodal tasks.
+Unfortunately, the space of potentially valid cross-modal correspondences expands rapidly with scale, making it infeasible in practice to enumerate or verify all plausible matches.
+Therefore, cross-modal supervision is necessarily sparse, and multiplicity can induce false negatives (FNs) that affect both training and evaluation.
+We formalize this notion in \cref{sec:multiplicity} and discuss its implications throughout the pipeline.
 Considering these problems, multiplicity should be carefully considered during dataset construction, as design choices at this stage can either preserve or suppress the many-to-many nature of modality relationships.